josh-spratt/customer-segmentation/README.md

 # customer-segmentation

-Exploring customer segmentation using KMeans with the Mall Customers dataset
+Exploring clustering using KMeans with the Mall Customers dataset